Providing Genuine Care to Your Case

 Employees are protected from unlawful retaliation under federal (Title VII) and California state law (FEHA).
 Unlawful retaliation refers to a situation where an employee is retaliated against for opposing unlawful conduct.
 Examples of retaliation include termination, demotion, suspension, reduction of hours, harassment, negative performance reviews, or similar adverse action by your employer.

-1) quid pro quo and hostile environment – arises when the employer makes sex a prerequisite for the employee to get something in the workplace (for example, a promotion).
+- Quid pro quo and hostile environment: Arises when the employer makes sex a prerequisite for the employee to get something in the workplace (for example, a promotion).

-2) Hostile work environment – arises when an employer makes the person feel uncomfortable because of his/her sex, and the employer’s conduct is offensive.
+- Hostile work environment: Arises when an employer makes the person feel uncomfortable because of their sex, and the employer’s conduct is offensive.

 Employees generally have broader protections under the law than independent contractors.
-For example, independent contractors are not entitled to protection against discrimination or benefits such as overtime pay, health insurance benefits, pension benefits, unemployment insurance, and social security credits like employees are.
-Because of this, some employers misclassify their employees and independent contractors.
+For example, independent contractors are not entitled to protection against discrimination or benefits such as overtime pay, health insurance benefits, pension benefits, unemployment insurance, and Social Security credits like employees are.
+Because of this, some employers misclassify their employees as independent contractors.
 If you believe you have been wrongfully classified as an independent contractor, consult with an employment attorney.